Solved: Virtual Machine Disk Consolidation Is Needed (2 Ways)

 It is commonly accepted that VM snapshot and backup cannot replace each other.
 Snapshots depend on the parent disk, if the parent disks are deleted, the snapshot files are not sufficient to restore a VM.

-But VM backup is an independent copy of the VM, it can be safely stored offsite, to the cloud, or other locations.
+But VM backup is an independent copy of the VM, it can be safely stored offsite, in the cloud, or in other locations.
 Restore from it you will gain an instant usable VM.

 Tip 2.
 Use only 2-3 snapshots for each VM

-Actually, maximum of 32 snapshots are supported in a chain.
-However, the more snapshots you kept, the more they affect the VM performance.
+Actually, a maximum of 32 snapshots are supported in a chain.
+However, the more snapshots you keep, the more they affect the VM performance.

 Therefore, for a better performance please use only 2 to 3 snapshots.